Logo Futurismo

 Source: Geeky Explorer

-The sea temperature in the Azores is always comfortable to swim, all year round.
-It goes from 17ºC from January to April, then it goes up to 24ºC in August and September, and down again for the end of the year.
+The sea temperature in the Azores is always comfortable for swimming, all year round.
+The temperature ranges from 17ºC in January to April, then increases to 24ºC in August and September, before dropping again towards the end of the year.

 Some of the existing beach flags in Portugal